Preparing QuickBooks for an adaptive, data-driven future

 With a technical director, I mapped what we could legally capture, what we could technically capture (pre and post authentication) and what actually mattered for driving a better experience.
 That gave us a framework to simplify onboarding by collecting less upfront and being smarter about how we used that data downstream.

-Built tools for teams to work with, not just a strategy doc
+Building tools for teams to work with

 Ran a small proof of concept